It takes a high savings rate to achieve financial independence and retire early. A visit to Disney World requires a significant output of money.

 For lodging, you do one of two things.

 The other great option is to leverage your hotel miles, again earned via a flexible rewards or hotel branded card, to stay at a high-quality, onsite non-Disney hotel.
-Examples include the Swan and Dolphin hotels (Westin / SPG properties), several Hilton properties (Hiltons, Doubletree, and Waldorf Astoria), and a Holiday Inn at Disney Springs.
+Examples include the Swan and Dolphin hotels (Westin / Marriott properties), several Hilton properties (Hiltons, Doubletree, and Waldorf Astoria), and a Holiday Inn at Disney Springs.

 Hilton, in particular, has several great cards for earning bonus points (see offers here).